Daniel-Liu-c0deb0t/General-Algorithms/README.md

 ### SegmentTree:
 Python implementation of the Segment Tree data structure, with the ability to find sum and max in a range.

+### Trie:
+Python implementation of the Trie data structure.
+Contains insert, delete, contains, and find all words with prefix functions.